Anahata Core

 Session

 Metadata & depth governor.
+Manages task dashboards and session policies.

 Java